Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 Hi Peter,

 I really resonated with [specific product or feature example].
 It [state the reason you liked it].
-Which made me notice that we cater to the same target audience.
+I noticed that we cater to the same target audience.

 Would you be interested in [benefits you hope to achieve]?

-In the past, we’ve worked with [list of brands or similar past successes].
-We’d love to see if we can partner together for [brand partnership goal].
+We’ve worked with [list of brands or similar past successes].
+We’d love to see if we can partner for [brand partnership goal].

-If you’re interested I’d love to hop on a quick call on [date/time] to discuss further.
+If you’re interested, I’d love to have a quick call with you on [date/time] to discuss this further.

 Cheers,